econya/nextcloud_share_graph/README.md

 This piece of software is a total hack.
 Its not a proper script, because abstractions are done at the wrong level.
-Its not a proper app either, because of partly imperative and script-like programming, neither.
+Its not a proper app either, because of partly imperative and script-like programming.
 It likely violates most programming desing principles you can find.

 There is a specific usecase without budget.